About Light Opera Works

 • Recipient of 2002 Evanston Mayor’s Award for the Arts.

-An active participant in the Chicago arts community, LIGHT OPERA WORKS is a member of the Arts Alliance Illinois, League of Chicago Theatres, North Shore Convention and Visitors’ Bureau, Evanston Chamber of Commerce and National Alliance for Musical Theatre.
+An active participant in the Chicago arts community, LIGHT OPERA WORKS is a member of the Arts Alliance Illinois, League of Chicago Theatres, North Shore Convention and Visitors’ Bureau, Evanston Chamber of Commerce, Wilmette/Kenilworth Chamber of Commerce and National Alliance for Musical Theatre.

 LIGHT OPERA WORKS has collaborated on artistic and educational projects with the Union League Club, Boys and Girls Club, Chicago Theatre Company, Pegasus Players, Evanston District 65 schools, Theatre Building Chicago and other organizations.